macs30123-s23/final-project-ayako/README.md

 ## Model

-We run Panel ARDL model with statsmodels package.
+We run Panel ARDL model (Autoregressive distributed lag model) with statsmodels package.
 Particulary, [Panel OLS](https://bashtage.github.io/linearmodels/panel/panel/linearmodels.panel.model.PanelOLS.html) is used based on [3] and [4], which can be described as following.

 $$
 \begin{align}